ams813/ams813.github.io/_posts/2014-11-25-type-specimens.markdown

 Image

-<p class="caption sans-s-bold">William Caslon’s first specimen from 1734 shows self-named Caslon set in the Latin text from Cicero’s Catiline Orations.</p>
+<p class="caption">William Caslon’s first specimen from 1734 shows self-named Caslon set in the Latin text from Cicero’s Catiline Orations.</p>

 Latin text, pangrams, and sequential alphabet sets still pervade the language of web specimens today.
 But these approaches are misguided for our needs; *we should want to read a specimen’s content*.
 After all, we’re looking to select typefaces that encourage our users to do the same.
 We shouldn’t make decisions in the context of unrealistic typesetting expectations.